 This course is designed to provide an overview of English grammar.
-It is divided into morphology and syntax giving the student the necessary background to handle more advanced English course at the tertiary level.
+It is divided into morphology and syntax giving students the necessary background to handle more advanced English courses at the tertiary level.

 ENSL080 Comprehensive English I (6) ENSL081 Comprehensive English II (6)